brianklaas/ctlS3Utils/README.md

 ### Requirements

-This component uses the hmac() function introduced in Adobe ColdFusion 10.
-It will not work with earlier versions of Adobe ColdFusion, though you are welcome to provide your own hmac() implementation to get it to work with earlier versions of Adobe ColdFusion.
+This component relies on version 1.11.x (or later) of the [AWS Java SDK](https://aws.amazon.com/sdk-for-java/).
+It will not work with version 2 of the AWS Java SDK.
+Please review this blog post to find out [how to add the AWS Java SDK to your ColdFusion instance](https://brianklaas.net/aws/coldfusion/2018/12/10/Update-On-Using-AWS-Java-SDK-With-ColdFusion-2018.html).

 #### Methods